open-resources/physics_bank/content/public/008.Energy/Conservation of Energy/Potential Energy and Conservative Force/Potential Energy and Conservative Force.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Potential Energy and Conservative Force
       part1:
         ans1:
           value: The net force on the particle is also zero.
         ans2:
           value: The slope of the force versus position graph is zero at that point.
         ans3:
           value: This does not allow us to determine the force at this point, nor the slope of the force versus position graph at this point.
         ans4:
           value: The net force on the particle is positive.
         ans5:
           value: The net force on the particle is negative.
 ---
 # {{ params.vars.title }}